 Natural disasters often result in the loss of and damage to numerous trees.
 In some cases, trees may become a hazard by falling onto threatening structures, damming waterways, and blocking streets.

-FEMA will reimburse for the removal of trees, stumps, and other debris from public property, and also from private property as “authorized.”
+FEMA disaster relief will reimburse for the removal of trees, stumps, and other debris from public property, and also from private property as “authorized.”
 The removal has to be in the public interest.

 This means the tree has to:

 - Present an immediate threat to life, safety, or public health.

 - Present an immediate threat of significant damage to public or private property (for example if it’s about to fall on a structure).

 - Disrupt economic recovery of the affected community (for example if it’s blocking the only road in and out of an area).

 Uprooted trees often do present a risk to public health and safety.
 Typically, FEMA will reimburse reasonable costs if the stump is more than 24 inches in diameter at two feet from the ground.
 If you have to remove the stump immediately, you should take photographs that establish the location, stump diameter, size of the hole, and how it might present a hazard.

 Reimbursement is at the typical cost for normal debris removal.